dkpapoulias/dkpapoulias.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p> University of Hamburg, Germany</p>

-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 #selected_papers: true # includes a list of papers marked as "selected={true}"

 announcements: